recursivelymade/nitch.js/README.md

 You've heard of [Responsive Web Design](http://en.wikipedia.org/wiki/Responsive_Web_Design) right?
 Well Nitch is designed as a responsive web game library.
 The idea is simple, create a game that can be played on any device you like.
 It offers
 * Simple DOM manipulation
 * Simple events, such as on, off, fire and a custom cross-device "tap" event
-* A state machine to track events through your game
+* A state machine to track events through your game based on [Jake Gordon's Javascript Finite State Machine](https://github.com/jakesgordon/javascript-state-machine/)
 * A progress loader system
 * XHR requests
 * Device and media query detection to deliver the right css and app cache manifest for your device